vohtaski/shindig-moodle-block/README.md

 Installation
 ------------
-Rename this folder to shindig and drop it to moodle->blocks.
+* Rename this folder to shindig and drop it to moodle->blocks.
+* Specify the Apache Shindig installation to use for gadgets.

+If you only want to render gadgets, you can specify any existing shindig in the cloud.
+If you want to support OpenSocial APIs, you should connect your shindig installation to your Moodle database.

 Global settings
 ---------------